jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

-The Dockerfile creates an image that runs a webserver which (currenty, still under development and prone to change) *two* endpoints. `liveness` to check if the webserver is responsive and `query` which is the actual endpoint used to compute the `.tsv` files.
+The Dockerfile creates an image that runs a webserver which (currenty, still under development and prone to change) *two* endpoints. `liveness` to check if the webserver is responsive and `query` which is the actual endpoint used to compute the `.csv` files.

 ### `/query`